 Let’s take a breath and break this quote down and get our arms around whether there is even a portion of it that is not demonstrably false on its face.

-Moreover, can someone compile a list of people around the country in the last 10 years who failed to defend themselves properly against the fear of an intruder because of a lawsuit.
+Can someone compile a list of people around the country in the last 10 years who failed to defend themselves properly against the fear of an intruder because of a lawsuit?
 Couldn’t you count them on your hand?
 Aren’t these same people that can’t fill up your entire hand also certifiably insane?

 Here’s what makes House Bill 207 even more inane: if we are trying to protect against frivolous lawsuits, are these insane personal injury lawyers going to come to their senses and not file a frivolous lawsuit because we now have a gross negligence standard instead of pure negligence?